 Do you have any new products or exciting updates in the pipeline?

-Even though I’m an oil lover I love the idea with potentially developing creams and soaps are everyone has a different preference.
-I’d also like to develop blade banks to store your used blades in and potentially some cute travel pouches to keep your razor in when you’re on the go.
+Even though I’m an oil lover I love the idea of potentially developing creams and soaps.
+I’d also like to develop blade banks to store your used blades and potentially some cute travel pouches to keep your razor in when you’re on the go.

 This post is not sponsored but may contain affiliate links from which we earn a commission at no additional cost to you.
 Nothing stated in this article should be used in place of professional medical advice.
 All opinions are our own.